 No areas which fall within the Lake District National Park or Solway Coast Area of Outstanding Natural Beauty (AONB) will be considered.

-The working group has announced a Search Area, which is shown on the map below.
+The Search Area is shown on the map below.

 Discussions with the GDF developer were initiated by an Interested Party in the Borough of Allerdale.
 As part of these initial discussions, the GDF developer undertook evaluation work to understand whether the area identified by the Interested Party had the potential to host a GDF.

-As the Allerdale Search Area is different from the area that was considered as part of RWM’s initial evaluation work, a further high level evaluation of the Allerdale Search Area has been undertaken.
-This has concluded that the Allerdale Search Area and adjacent inshore area have potential to host a GDF.
+As the Allerdale Search Area is different from the area that was considered as part of RWM’s initial evaluation work, a further high level evaluation of the Allerdale Search Area was undertaken.
+This concluded that the Allerdale Search Area and adjacent inshore area have potential to host a GDF.

-The results of these evaluations are available below:
+The results of these evaluations are available in the documents at the bottom of this page.